beet-software/dorm/docs/docs/model-anatomy/model.md

 );
 ```

+Generated models also provide `copyWith`, which returns a new model with
+selected fields changed, and `updateWith`, which applies a complete generated
+`Data` value while retaining the model identity.
+[Update records](../build-the-store/updating.md)
+shows when to use each helper before calling `push`.

 The generated entity reads the identity through `identify(model)`.
 It passes
 the identity separately to `fromJson` when reconstructing a model from stored
 data.
 The identity is encoded according to the model's primary-key codec.